Southern Sweet Tea

 Sweet tea, or as it’s known in the south, simply, tea.
 If you order tea at a restaurant it’s going to be sweet.
 It’s just a given.
 If you don’t want it sweet, then you would order unsweetened tea.
 Most homes in the south typically have a pitcher, or gallon jug in the fridge, ready to serve up a refreshing glass at any given moment.

-- Once this comes to a boil, remove from the heat.
+- Add the tea: Once this comes to a boil, remove from the heat.
 Add in the tea bags.
 If using family size tea bags use 3, if using the smaller single tea bags, use 8.

-- Once you are done steeping the tea, remove the tea bags and pour the tea mixture into a large pitcher.
+- Add to water: Once you are done steeping the tea, remove the tea bags and pour the tea mixture into a large pitcher.
 Pour in an additional 4 cups of cold water and add 1 cup of ice.

 - Serve immediately or store in the refrigerator for up to one week.